HL7/fhir-icsr-ae-reporting/input/pagecontent/relationship_to_us-core.md

 <p>We have tried to have the FHIR profiles conform to the HL7 FHIR US Core Implementation Guide where applicable.
-Below is a summary of the differences between the three sets of profiles and US-Core:</p>
+Below is a summary of the differences between the profiles defined in this guide and the US-Core profiles:</p>

-<h3><a name="ICSRSubmissionProfiles"></a>ICSR Submission Profiles</h3>
+<h3>Differences from IG-defined Profiles to US-Core</h3>
 <ul>
 <li>Patient: Added militaryStatus extension</li>
 <li>Practitioner: Added mustSupport to: telecom, address</li>